How AI Agents and Copilot Studio Redefine Automation

 Prebuilt Dynamics 365 Agents

-Alongside the ability to create your own customisable agents, Microsoft has also announced preconfigured Dynamics 365 autonomous agents.
-These prebuilt Dynamics 365 Copilot agents can be tuned with your organisational knowledge using Copilot Studio in Power Apps.
+Alongside the ability to create your own customisable agents, Microsoft is releasing preconfigured Dynamics 365 autonomous agents.
+These prebuilt Dynamics 365 Copilot agents can be tuned with your organisational knowledge.

-Dynamics 365 Copilot agents designed for sales, service, finance, and operational teams include:
+Dynamics 365 Copilot agents for sales, service, finance, and operational teams include:

 Sales Qualification Agent to research leads, help prioritise opportunities and guide customer outreach activities.